 Online therapy vs in-person therapy

-While both online and in-person therapy can be an effective treatment for mental and emotional health problems, the biggest difference is how treatment is delivered.
+While both online and in-person therapy can be effective treatments for mental and emotional health problems, the biggest difference is how treatment is delivered.
 Online therapy platforms may offer messaging, live texting, weekly phone calls, or live video chats.
-But it’s the latter that gives people the closest experience possible to traditional, in-person therapy, which means it’s most likely to offer the same rewards.
+But the latter gives people the closest experience possible to traditional, in-person therapy, which means it’s most likely to offer the same rewards.

 The ability to communicate between sessions with a therapist can be valuable, but most experts agree that online therapy is most effective when it includes regular face-to-face sessions.
 That’s because body language and other nonverbal cues play an important role in how we communicate as human beings.
 Facial expressions, mannerisms, posture, and tone of voice are all forms of communication, and subtleties here can be critical in helping your therapist pick up on inconsistencies between your verbal and nonverbal responses.